darlean-io/darlean.ts/examples/src/oracle/1_the_basics/readme.md

 "example:oracle:1": "node lib/oracle/1_the_basics/index.js --darlean-config config/oracle/allinone/config.json5",
 ```

-# Discussion & Improvements
+# What's next?
 So, we have implemented a very basic example of the use of actor technology.
 What can we improve?

-## Use of a service

-In this simple example, our custom code *directly* invokes the actual `OracleActor` actors.
+In this very basic example, our custom code *directly* invokes the actual `OracleActor` actors.
 So, our application has knowledge about our actor *implementation*, which means we cannot
 refactor our implementation without breaking existing software that uses our oracle.
 That is a bad practice.

 We can fix this by hiding away the implementation behind a service.
 A service is just an ordinary actor, but with a different class name suffix (`Service` instead of `Actor`).
 A service actor hides the implementation
 details from the caller.

-We will show how to immplement the same oracle using services in the `oracle_with_service` example.
+We will show how to immplement the same oracle using services in [Part 2 - Oracle as a Service](../2_oracle_as_a_service/).

-## Use of persistence

-In this simple example, we use preconfigured facts, and also add some runtime facts using the `teach` action.
-But, when an `OracleActor` is deactivated (for example because it is automatically
-recycled because the configured maximum amount of alive actors is reached -- this to reduce resource usage), and reactivated later on, it loses all learned facts.
-We will show how to
-solve this in the `oracle_with_persistence` example, which includes both the service architecture as well as persistency.